beaudierman/ups/README.md

         'to_country' => 'US', // Optional, defaults to US
 		'packages' => 1,
 		'weight' => 50,
-        'measurement' => 'LBS' // Currently the UPS API will only allow LBS and KG, default is LBS )
+        'measurement' => 'LBS', // Currently the UPS API will only allow LBS and KG, default is LBS 'negotiated_rates' => true // Optional, set true to return negotiated rates from UPS )
 );
 ```